aele1401/Cloud-Security/ELK/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public internet.

-Only the Jump Box machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the internet.
 Access to this machine is only allowed from specific IP addresses that are whitelisted.

 Machines within the network can only be accessed by web servers.